datastax/pulsar-helm-chart/README.md

 ### Disabling the Prometheus stack

-As some  `kube-prometheus-stack` component need CRDs to be installed and `kube-prometheus-stack.enabled: false` does not alone prevent components' CRDs installation, the `kube-prometheus-stack` components should be disabled one by one, if the service account used to deploy the cluster does not have enough permissions to install CRDs.
+As some  `kube-prometheus-stack` components need CRDs to be installed and `kube-prometheus-stack.enabled: false` does not alone prevent components' CRDs installation, the `kube-prometheus-stack` components should be disabled one by one, if the service account used to deploy the cluster does not have enough permissions to install CRDs.

 In order to prevent all `kube-prometheus-stack` CRDs from being installed, the following should be added to `values.yaml`: